 Do you know your dog's normal body temperature?
 Have you ever wondered why your dog feels so warm and cozy on cold nights?
 You may be surprised to learn that a dog's normal internal body temperature of a dog is higher than yours.
 As a dog owner, it's important to know how to check your dog's temperature and to understand what is normal and what is abnormal.
-Yes, that's right: you can check your dog's temperature at home.

-What is a Dog's Normal Body Temperature?
+What Is a Dog's Normal Body Temperature?

-Body temperature over 104°F or under 99°F indicates an emergency situation.
+The normal body temperature for a dog falls within the range of 100 to 102.5 degrees Fahrenheit (about 38 to 39.2 degrees Celsius).
+If your dog's temperature is outside of this range, you should contact your veterinarian.
+Body temperature over 104 degrees Fahrenheit or under 99 degrees Fahrenheit indicates an emergency situation.
 Extremely high or low body temperatures can lead to death if not treated immediately.
 NEVER give your dog over-the-counter medications like acetaminophen or ibuprofen as these are highly toxic.

 How to Take Your Dog's Temperature

 Checking body temperature is an important step in canine first aid.
 Here's how you can take your dog's temperature at home:

 - First of all, DO NOT attempt to take your dog's temperature orally.
 You may get bitten!
 Even if your dog were to allow it, you will not get an accurate reading from the mouth of a dog.

 - The most accurate way to measure a dog's body temperature is rectally.
 As unpleasant as it sounds, taking a rectal temperature is possible and many dogs can learn to tolerate it well.

 - Gather your supplies.
 You will need a digital thermometer and some lubricant (water-based lubricating jelly works best, but petroleum jelly or baby oil can also be used).
 Look for a fast digital thermometer.